jjsanchezf/CarND-Advanced-Lane-Lines/writeup.md

 The code for this step is contained in the IPython notebook ["Image_Processing.ipynb"](./Image_Processing.ipynb).

 To display a distortion corrected test image the process is simple.
 The method `cv2.undistort()` is applied to the test images provided using the camera matrix and distortion coefficients obtained for the previous rubric point.
-It is assumed that the same camera was used to take the pictures for both points
+It is assumed that the same camera was used to take the pictures for both points.

 This resulted in the following image transformation: